Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Rationale**: Isolating image generation to a single interface allows flexibility in switching image providers or refining visuals in the future.
 Using external services allows us to avoid needing powerful computers to run the models locally and developing our own custom image model.

 ---

 #### iv. **Database (Supabase)**

 - **Purpose**: Provides backend services for user management, including authentication (via OAuth) and game data storage.
 Manages all persistent data, such as user accounts, game progress, cards, and transaction records using Supabase.
+See database design for more details.

 - - **Actions**:
   - **Store User Data**: Saves user credentials (token access) and user profile info.